XiaomiWiki/XiaomiWiki.github.io/docs/systemapps.md

 1. Download and launch the Xiaomi ADB/Fastboot Tools from [here](tools.md).

-2. Connect the device to your computer and load it in ADB mode.
-The device info should appear in the application.
+2. Connect the device in ADB mode.
+See the instructions [here](https://saki-eu.github.io/XiaomiADBFastbootTools/).

-    For details, see the instructions on GitHub.

 3. On the ADB tab, in the Uninstaller module, select all the apps and services you wish to remove and click Uninstall!